hduplooy/glisp/README.md

 The functions all use interface{} and return interface{} values, this makes it just easier seeing that we can make use of any types.

+Currently there is no scanner to convert a string to a list and also no evaluator.

 A basic example of what can be done is:

 	package main